 * Each patient is unique and individual results may vary.

 Dr. Ember Ewings at the Plastic Surgery Clinic of Eau Claire brings exceptional expertise to every rhinoplasty procedure.
-Board-certified by the American Board of Plastic Surgery, Dr. Ewings earned her medical degree from the University of Wisconsin-Madison School of Medicine, completed her residency at Saint Louis University, and advanced her skills with a prestigious fellowship in pediatric and craniofacial surgery at the University of Tennessee – Memphis and Hôpital Necker-Enfants Malades in Paris, France.
+Board-certified by the American Board of Plastic Surgery, Dr. Ewings earned her medical degree from the University of Wisconsin-Madison School of Medicine.
+She completed her residency at Saint Louis University and advanced her skills with a prestigious fellowship in pediatric and craniofacial surgery at the University of Tennessee – Memphis and Hôpital Necker-Enfants Malades in Paris, France.
 If you’re considering rhinoplasty or seeking expert care after surgery, call us today at 715-833-2116 or visit our contact page to schedule a consultation.